 - Chicken And Moose are these, though they also appear to be made of metal.

 - The Damn Few.

-- The "core" stars of the Classic Disney Shorts - Mickey Mouse, Donald Duck, Goofy, and so on.
+- Most of the "core" stars of the Classic Disney Shorts - Mickey Mouse, Donald Duck, Goofy, and so on.

 - Count Duckula.

 DUCKULA: You mean human sacrifice?YUBI: Well, almost human sacrifice, give or take a feather.

 - Lampshaded in the Who's on First? episode:

 - The cast of TaleSpin.
 Baloo started as a Talking Animal living in the jungles of India and wound up an Anthro flying a plane and living in a city.

 - Porky Pig and (sometimes) Daffy Duck are rare Looney Tunes examples.
 (Porky is probably like this because he was created earlier, in an era when Disney had made Funny Animals universal; Daffy probably learned how to drive and wear clothes from hanging around Porky.)